Drug Evaluation Committee 2018-49 Qualifications of Clinical Trial Review Committee Members (Part 2)

 JPMA's Opinion

 Article 29, Paragraph 1 of the GCP is a regulation regarding conflicts of interest for members of a clinical trial review committee.
-In the case of your question, the committee member was engaged in another clinical trial for the investigational drug in the past as a principal investigator, but it has been confirmed that he/she does not have a close relationship with the sponsor of this clinical trial and is not the Chairperson, principal investigator, or collaborator of the medical institution where this clinical trial is conducted.
-Given these facts, we believe that there is no problem from the standpoint of impartiality for the said committee members to participate in the deliberation and voting of this clinical trial.
+In the case of your question, the committee member was engaged in another clinical trial for the investigational drug in the past as a principal investigator, but it has been confirmed that he/she does not have a close relationship with the sponsor of this clinical trial and is not the Chairperson, principal investigator, or collaborator of the Investigator Site for this clinical trial.
+In light of the above, we believe that there is no problem from the standpoint of fairness for the committee members to participate in the deliberation and voting on this clinical trial.

 Therefore, we do not think it is necessary to consider that the member is in violation of GCP Article 29, Paragraph 1 and disqualified from participating in the deliberation and voting solely because he/she was a principal investigator in another clinical trial for the investigational drug in question in the past.